-- 4.6 (a) The intent of these provisions is to ensure that controls are implemented to support information technology planning, acquisition, development and maintenance, computer operations, information systems support, and security.
-Recognized guides as to what constitutes adequate information technology controls include 'Information Technology Control Guidelines' from the Canadian Institute of Chartered Accountants (CICA) and 'COBIT' from the IT Governance Institute. - (b) Capacity management requires that the clearing agency monitor, review, and test (including stress test) the actual capacity and performance of the system on an ongoing basis.
-Accordingly, under subsection 4.6(b), the clearing agency is required to meet certain standards for its estimates and for testing.
+(b) (b) Capacity management requires that the clearing agency monitor, review, and test (including stress test) the actual capacity and performance of the system on an ongoing basis.
+Accordingly, under subsection paragraph 4.6(b), the clearing agency is required to meet certain standards for its estimates and for testing.
 These standards are consistent with prudent business practice.
-The activities and tests required in this subsection are to be carried out at least once a year.
-In practice, continuing changes in technology, risk management requirements and competitive pressures will often result in these activities being carried out or tested more frequently. - (c) A failure, malfunction or delay or other incident is considered to be "material" if the clearing agency would, in the normal course of operations, escalate the matter to or inform its senior management ultimately accountable for technology.
-It is also expected that, as part of this notification, the clearing agency will provide updates on the status of the failure and the resumption of service.
-Further, the clearing agency should have comprehensive and well-documented procedures in place to record, report, analyze, and resolve all operational incidents.
-In this regard, the clearing agency should undertake a "post-incident" review to identify the causes and any required improvement to the normal operations or business continuity arrangements.
+The activities and tests required in this subsection are to be carried out at least once a year in each 12-month period.
+In practice, continuing changes in technology, risk management requirements and competitive pressures will often result in these activities being carried out or tested more frequently.

+(c) A failure, malfunction or (c) A security incident is considered to be any event that actually or potentially jeopardizes the confidentiality, integrity or availability of an information system or the information the system processes, stores or transmits, or that constitutes a violation or imminent threat of violation of security policies, security procedures or acceptable use policies.
+A failure, malfunction, delay or othersecurity incident is considered to be "material" if the clearing agency would, in the normal course of operations, escalate the matter to or inform its senior management ultimately accountable for technology.
+Such events would not generally include those that have or would have little or no impact on the clearing agency's operations or on participants, although non-material events may become material if they recur or have a cumulative effect.
+Any event that requires non-routine measures or resources by the clearing agency would also be considered material and thus reportable to the securities regulatory authority.
+The onus would be on the clearing agency to document the reasons for any security incident it did not consider material.
+It is also expected that, as part of this the notification required under paragraph 4.6(c), the clearing agency will provide updates on the status of the failure event and the resumption of service.
+Further, the clearing agency should have comprehensive and well-documented procedures in place to record, report, analyze, and resolve all operational systems failures, malfunctions, delays and security incidents.
+In this regard, the clearing agency should undertake a "post-incidentmortem" review to identify the causes and any required improvement to the normal operations or business continuity arrangements.
 Such reviews should, where relevant, include the clearing agency's participants.
 The results of such internal reviews are required to be communicated to the securities regulatory authority as soon as practicable.
 Subsection 4.6(c) also refers to a material security breach.
 A material security breach or systems intrusion is considered to be any unauthorized entry into any of the systems that support the functions of the clearing agency or any system that shares resources with one or more of these systems.
 Virtually any security breach would be considered material and thus reportable to the securities regulatory authority.
-The onus would be on the clearing agency to document the reasons for any security breach it did not consider material.
+The onus would be on the clearing agency to document the reasons for any security breach it did not consider material.22 to reports, logs or other documents related to a systems failure, malfunction, delay, security incident or any other system or process related data.